-4.4.
-Scenario OUTL-1: gas release from outer tritium plant loops
+4.4 Scenario OUTL-1

 Scenario OUTL-1 considers the possible release of a tritiated stream of gas from the outer fuel cycle.
-Although the inner fuel cycle will have higher concentrations of tritium, the outer fuel cycle is likely to have higher flowrates and more potential for non-radiation hazards including asphyxiation and explosion.
+Although the inner fuel cycle will have higher concentrations of tritium, but the outer fuel cycle is likely to have higher flowrates and more potential for non-radiation hazards including asphyxiation and explosion.